DFE-Digital/bat-design-history/app/posts/register-of-training-providers/2026-02-26-updating-provider-partnerships-to-align-with-academic-years.md

 ### Hint text in the academic years form

-When adding or changing a partnership, users select academic years from a list of checkboxes.
-We added hint text beneath each checkbox label showing the start and end dates of that year.
+When adding or changing a partnership, users select academic years from a checkbox list.
+We added hint text beneath each checkbox label that shows the start and end dates for that year.

 For example: